 - have a lot of debt to pay off

-Renting is usually cheaper than owning a house in the short term (when you factor in the upkeep and maintenance).
-Plus you don’t have to worry about fixing something when it breaks.
+Renting is usually cheaper than owning a house in the short term (when you factor in home insurance, upkeep, maintenance, etc.) Plus you don’t have to worry about fixing something when it breaks.
 You can use one of the Rent or Buy calculators to get a better idea of the costs.

 When are you ready to buy a house?